-Applies To: □ PoliteMail Desktop ■ PoliteMail Online □ PoliteMail M365
+Applies To: □ PoliteMail Desktop ■ PoliteMail Online ■ PMUA □ PoliteMail M365

 Version: □ 5.0 □ 5.1 □ 5.2 ■ 5.3+

-Beefree integration with PoliteMail is one of the newest features with version 5.3, and while the experience is a very smooth one, there are some things at this early juncture that you should be aware of.
+Beefree integration with PoliteMail is one of the key features with version 5.3, and while the experience is a very smooth one, there are some things that you should be aware of.

 Beefree Rendering in Outlook for the Desktop